w3f/Grants-Program/applications/Diora_Network.md

 Diora relies on a system of 150 Masternodes with Proof of Stake Masternode (PoSM) consensus that can support low transaction fees and fast transaction confirmation times.
 Security, stability and chain finality are guaranteed via novel techniques such as double validation, staking via smart-contracts and true randomization processes.

 EVM Compatible
-Diora supports all EVM-compatible smart-contracts, protocols, and cross-chain token brdiges meaning any EVM Dapp can easily be migrated to Diora.
+Diora supports all EVM-compatible smart-contracts, protocols, and cross-chain token bridges meaning any EVM Dapp can easily be migrated to Diora.
 New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be continuously researched and incorporated into Diora's Masternode architecture.
 It will be an ideal scalable smart-contract public blockchain for decentralized apps, token issuances and token integrations for small and big businesses.

 Gaming Networks
 Historically, games have been run by companies who control the supply and sale of in-game currencies as well as digital assets and collectibles.
 Users do not own the assets they buy or win on traditional gaming platforms.
-Blockchain offers us a credible way of users taking control of their assets for ownership and trade.
+Blockchain offers us a credible way of enabling users to take control of their assets for ownership and trade.
 Diora can help increase the efficiency of performing transactions of gaming networks over a blockchain.
 Transactions such as buying or selling in-game currencies and buying and digital assets can be significantly sped up.

 Payments
 Integrate DeFi Payments on your Dapps with a few simple steps.
 Settle payments on-chain whenever needed.
 Payment transactions on Diora can be confirmed in sub-seconds due to faster block generation times while incurring significantly lower fees.
 Make payments smoother and friction-free for users on your Dapps.
 Diora provides payment APIs/SDKs for Dapps, merchant, and users to instantly accept or pay in crypto assets like ERC20 tokens.